CieloWeb/fix-this-page/README.md

-# Thix This Page
+# Fix This Page

-**Thix This Page** is a premium web purifier designed to give you **full control over your browsing experience**.
+**Fix This Page** is a premium web purifier designed to give you **full control over your browsing experience**.
 Remove intrusive popups, sticky headers, modals, iframes, and scripts that block or clutter content — all locally in your browser.

 It’s lightweight, fast, and **privacy-first**: everything runs entirely on your device, with **no tracking or data collection**.